 Anyway, when watching the Wild come back a bit and then fall behind further, when the telltale goal of that trio was scored, there were three cusses in staccato, much like percussion, down the length of the bar rail.
 Everyone had thought that with the way of the intro went, the score for game two would be like 2-1.

 Hey, the bartender knew it when the first gasp of the officiating went up, yeah I saw it and it shoulda been tripping.
 But hey deal with it, as the penalty box occupancy seemed close to even, and order another Coors, wait make that Old Milwaukee, as we are just across the way into Wisconsin.
-Schmidt or Schuliz?
+Schmidt or Schlitz?
 So the bar filled slightly when the game was earlier and closer, then emptied back to where it had been prior after the empty-net goal.

 Then a cold front came upon us, almost bringing ice outside, just like the ice at the XCel, or wait, now Grand Casino.
 The Wild’s strategy of flipping their goalie worked, at least eventually, Filip vs. Jesper, as they romped to a 5-1 win, a near reversal of game two, over the now hapless Aves to pull within one game of them, making the series 2-1.
+(For more on the sports bar scene locally, see The Headliner under the listing of departments at the upper right of the home page.)

 The bold new blossoms of the retail flowers that were put out for sale, or earthed in dirt to provide such colorful renderings all in a row in front of antiques stores, recently froze (maybe more than once) down to their stems, as a stern reminder that it could still snow.
 This puts a damper — or blanket — on offerings of flowers fully potted, or laid out as art to show such design in their displays, along with things like sticks with whirlybirds or gigs on the end, as a Mother’s Day gift and tribute.
 As far as old grandad, the last one of mine to go on to a warmer place, he had his birthdate mark the moment — the family always said that as of midnight, May 5, as far as snow, you have nuthin’ to worry about.